nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 The default optimization in the DFT module is to iterate on the Kohn-Sham (SCF) equations for a specified number of iterations (default 30).
-The keyword that controls this optimization is ITERATIONS, and has the following general form,
+The keyword that controls this optimization is `ITERATIONS`, and has the following general form,
 ```
   iterations <integer iterations default 30>